The "Widening Horizons" approach was developed to support the British Council with the establishment of more links between UK and Jamaican schools.

 There are lots of ways to develop links and we are happy to discuss these with you and give you the opportunity to consider options.

-- IT and worldwide web development make it easier for most schools to exchange messages electronically and programmes like ODDIZZI can be used to send e-postcards between classes.
+- IT and worldwide web development make it easier for most schools to exchange messages electronically and programmes like ODDIZZI for primary schools can be used to send e-postcards between classes.

 - There may be a Commonwealth Schools Linking project as part of the DIAMOND Jubilee legacy at some time.
 Learning Links was initially represented on the Advisory Board for this development, but we have heard little more about this!

 - We are applying for International Lottery Funding and sponsorship e.g. from the British High Commission, Jamaica National or Moneygram to support links and exchange visits from key people i.e. Jamaica’s Regional Community Relations Education Officers and Education Advisors from UK, who can then better support the set up and development of school links

 - And we have identified a way that UK schools can fund the costs od additional teacher exchanges - this means that schools in the UK agree a package with Learning Links that pays for flights, accommodation needed and any other costs, as well as providing the support of creative artistes and specialist educational advisors in UK and the Caribbean.
 This approach has the working name “LLI Unites”

 and we are also developing specialist links between Special Schools in Jamaica and Special Education provision in Birmingham.

 Reactions to having teacher exchanges shows this is clearly a great way to make school links a reality, this is partly because of the motivation of teachers to travel and learn about the other country, and it provides a great staff development opportunity in terms of sharing good educational practice.